Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 This inner authentication is most commonly password-based, meaning that an attacker that manages to compromise the TLS connection can eavesdrop on the authentication and observe the password.
 The authentication of the server to the client within the TLS handshake thus is a vital security function of these EAP methods.

-The operational praxis has shown that this is a common problem and possible flaw.
+Operational practice has shown that this is a common problem and possible flaw.
 The specification for EAP-TLS {{RFC5216}} does not include guidance on how to decide if a certificate is valid for this specific authentication.
 Instead it assumes the client has knowledge of the expected server name.
 This assumption is reasonable, if all devices are managed centrally and the administrators can easily know and configure all security-relevant parameters in advance.
 Devices in BYOD-environments like eduroam are not managed, so administrators cannot push the desired configuration on the devices, but instead have to rely on the users to configure their devices accordingly.
 This implies that the administrators are aware of all needed configuration items, provide the users with all this information, and the users must follow these guides.
 Failure to configure the parameters correctly will result in connection failure, and frustration, first on the user's end, then on the side of the help desk, that has to deal with the users' problems.
-If the user tries to omit these parameters and the implementation allows a fallback to just omitting the validation, the device will simply work, but now be dangerously susceptible to attacks, e.g. by rouge access points with the same SSID, to which the client will send their password to, regardless of the presented server certificate.
+If the user tries to omit these parameters and the implementation allows a fallback to just omitting the validation, the device will simply work, but now be dangerously susceptible to attacks, e.g. by rogue access points with the same SSID, to which the client will send their password to, regardless of the presented server certificate.
 The second outcome is especially dangerous, because the operator cannot easily check whether the device correctly performed the certificate check, and since the connection just works, the user will not suspect that their local configuration is faulty.

 There are two major issues here, that this specification wants to address.
 Firstly, the use of passwords as authentication method implies that the password needs to be sent to the server.
 If an attacker observes this exchange, they can impersonate the user at any time.
 Therefore, this specification uses FIDO authentication, which is based on asymmetric cryptography.
-With this method, even if an attacker is able to compromise the TLS connection, they cannot impersonate the user based on the observed data.
+With this method, even if an attacker is able to compromise the TLS connection, the attacker cannot impersonate the user based on the observed data.
+Since the private key is never revealed, phishing attacks are impossible too.

-The second major issue is the missing implicit derivation regarding certificate validation.
+The second major issue is the missing implicit derivation of the expected server name that is used to validate the server's certificate.
 With EAP-FIDO, the supplicants now have a clear specification on how to decide whether or not a server certificate is considered valid for the current authentication flow.
 This is achieved by using the trust anchors available on most devices and a method to determine the valid server name based on implicit information of the authentication configuration.